Immigration And The Prevention Of Insanity (1913)

 Indeed, those familiar with the significant problems of the care of the insane and mentally defective and the prevention of mental disorders desire that careful and thorough mental examination of all immigrants and the provision of ample facilities for such examination should be required law.

-He explained that the detention of passengers does not involve any interference whatever with commerce.
-At all immigration stations, the steerage passengers are removed from ships as soon as they arrive and are taken to the place of examination; at the port of New York, as everybody knows, this place is Ellis Island.
+He explained that passenger detention does not interfere with commerce in any way.
+At all immigration stations, steerage passengers are removed from ships as soon as they arrive and taken to the examination place at the port of New York.
+As everybody knows, this place is Ellis Island.
 At other ports, it is usually quite near the steamship piers.

-There would be several advantages if examining immigrants could take place at points nearer their homes than American ports of entry.
+If examining immigrants could take place at points nearer their homes than American ports of entry, there would be several advantages.
 The exclusion of an immigrant at a seaport in his own country would involve far less hardship than his exclusion after crossing the ocean and presenting himself at one of our ports.

 If medical examination at the principal ports of embarkation were authorized, it would be practicable for an intending immigrant to present himself or any members of his family at an American Consulate and to be informed there whether he is likely to be accepted before he has sold or mortgaged his property or raised money by other means for his passage to this country.

 The principal obstacle thus far has been the refusal of foreign governments to grant the necessary permission.
-If the immigration law provided that one would not admit immigrants without such an examination, these governments would quickly recede from their position, for immigration means significant profits to steamship companies.
-And the relation of steamship profits to the attitude of certain governments is a very close one.
+If immigration law provided that one would not admit immigrants without such an examination, these governments would quickly recede from their position, for immigration means significant profits to steamship companies.
+The relationship between steamship profits and the attitude of certain governments is very close.

 Another means of detecting excludable conditions in immigrants before their arrival in this country would be to detail American medical officers upon vessels bringing immigrants to the United States.

-After the revelation of steerage conditions by investigators employed by the Immigration Commission in 1910, a bill providing for just such an inspection service was introduced by Senator Dillingham. a member of that commission.
+After the 1910 revelation of steerage conditions by investigators employed by the Immigration Commission, Senator Dillingham, a commission member, introduced a bill providing just such an inspection service.

 Such a provision was in the immigration bill recently passed by Congress but vetoed by President Taft.
-Every ship, of whatever nationality, which carries a certain number of Italian immigrants, must have a Royal Italian Commissioner who, almost invariably, is a medical officer of the Italian Navy.
+Every ship, of whatever nationality, that carries a certain number of Italian immigrants must have a Royal Italian Commissioner who is almost invariably a medical officer of the Italian Navy.

 These Royal Commissioners exercise remarkable powers.
 The penalty for disobeying their instructions is revocation of the Italian Government's license to sell steamship tickets in Italy.

-They supervise the food, accommodations, hospital facilities, medical care, and, in short, any conditions which affect the comfort or safety of Italian immigrants, efficiently enforcing the Italian Navigation Act.
+They supervise the food, accommodations, hospital facilities, medical care, and, in short, any conditions that affect the comfort or safety of Italian immigrants, efficiently enforcing the Italian Navigation Act.

 One can see that such physicians, in their intimate contact with passengers, would have an exceptional opportunity to pick out those with enough evidence of mental defect or disease to warrant detention and careful examination upon their arrival at Ellis Island.

-The effect such a provision would have upon quarantine and ship sanitation problems would be far-reaching.
-It is believed to lead to the practical abolishment of detention for observation at United States quarantine stations in the ease of passenger ships arriving from ports free from quarantinable diseases.
+The effect such a provision would have on quarantine and ship sanitation problems would be far-reaching.
+It is believed to have led to the practical abolishment of detention for observation at United States quarantine stations in the ease of passenger ships arriving from ports free from quarantinable diseases.

 Another means suggested to lessen the number of insane and mentally defective immigrants admitted is that certificates of health be required from responsible governmental authorities in Europe stating that the immigrants in question had never been in an institution for the insane.
 The principal objection to such a plan is that it would place a potent weapon of oppression in the hands of foreign officials.

-There is no doubt of the great value to this country of immigrants of type I of Carl Schurz.
+There is no doubt the great value of immigrants of type I of Carl Schurz to this country.
 Still, the chances that Carl Schurz would have obtained a favorable certificate of any kind from representatives of the German Government when he came to America are very remote.
-Therefore, it seems that the danger would offset the slight advantages of this plan that one might use to oppress intending immigrants.
+Therefore, the danger seems to offset the slight advantages of this plan that one might use to oppress intending immigrants.

 Another disadvantage is that it would be of little avail in detecting the mentally defective, very few of whom ever have institutional care in this country and a much smaller proportion in most countries in Europe.

-Mr. C. B. Davenport has proposed that social field workers be stationed in various countries in Europe to conduct studies in heredity.
-Only those immigrants should be admitted who possess certificates that such field workers had examined their family history found satisfactory.
+Mr. C. B. Davenport has proposed that social field workers be stationed in various European countries to conduct heredity studies.
+Only those immigrants who possess certificates that such field workers had examined their family history found satisfactory should be admitted.

-The cost of a thorough mental examination of all immigrants such as that which is needed would be high.
-Still, it would be insignificant compared with the significant sums spent to support the alien insane and mentally defective in this country.
+The cost of a thorough mental examination of all immigrants, such as that needed, would be high.
+Still, it would be insignificant compared with the significant sums spent to support the insane and mentally defective in this country.

-The responsibility rests with the federal government, however, as every attempt of the states to regulate immigration has been declared unconstitutional.
+However, the responsibility rests with the Federal Government, as every state attempt to regulate immigration has been declared unconstitutional.

-The cost of the examination takes on a new aspect when it is learned that the immigrants themselves pay for the enforcement of the Immigration Law, including their medical examination.
-The "head-tax" of four dollars apiece collected from the 828,773 immigrants admitted during the year ending June 30, 1911, was $3,315,086.
+The examination cost takes on a new aspect when it is learned that the immigrants themselves pay for the enforcement of the Immigration Law, including their medical examination.
+The "head tax" of four dollars apiece collected from the 828,773 immigrants admitted during the year ending June 30, 1911, was $3,315,086.

-After deducting the amount appropriated for the enforcement of the Immigration Law, a balance of approximately $1,000,000 was turned into the national treasury.
+After deducting the amount appropriated for enforcing the Immigration Law, a balance of approximately $1,000,000 was turned into the national treasury.
 Of the amount appropriated in 1911, $151,659.27, or 16 cents for each immigrant examined, was for the medical examination.

-The pay and allowance of twenty additional medical officers of the Public Health Service, with special training in psychiatry, for duty at American ports would be about eight cents for each immigrant examined.
+The pay and allowance of twenty additional Public Health Service medical officers, with special training in psychiatry, for duty at American ports would be about eight cents for each immigrant examined.

-Indeed this is a small sum for the federal government to deduct from the proceeds of a tax that was never intended for general revenue.
-It about equals the cost of maintaining one hundred of the 177th insane alien; who are admitted to New York State Hospitals each year.
+Indeed, this is a small sum for the federal Government to deduct from the proceeds of a tax that was never intended for general revenue.
+It about equals the cost of maintaining one hundred of the 177th insane aliens admitted to New York State Hospitals each year.

 It is a small price to pay to exclude the insane and mentally defective among those who are to become the parents of future generations of Americans.

 It may be challenging to secure a sufficient number of young physicians with training in psychiatry.
-Still, it would be effortless to ensure such training for a sufficient number of commissioned medical officers already in the corps.
-The Government Hospital for the Insane and many of our best state hospitals would cooperate very effectively if requested to.
+Still, ensuring such training for a sufficient number of commissioned medical officers already in the corps would be effortless.
+The Government Hospital for the Insane and many of our best state hospitals would cooperate effectively if requested.

 The suggestions outlined have been presented frequently to Congress.
 They have been supported by alienists and others interested in the care of the insane from all parts of the United States.

-Such organizations have approved them as the National Committee for Mental Hygiene, the American Medico-Psychological Association, the New York Psychiatrical Society, the Boston Society for Neurology and Psychiatry, and the Eugenics Section of the American Breeders Association.
+They have been approved by organizations such as the National Committee for Mental Hygiene, the American Medico-Psychological Association, the New York Psychiatrical Society, the Boston Society for Neurology and Psychiatry, and the Eugenics Section of the American Breeders Association.

 What can be the source of opposition to those opposed to humane but scientifically effective means of selecting the sound in mind and body from the million immigrants who present themselves for admission to this country every year?
 The cost of caring for our insane is the chief item in any state's budget that provides adequately for its insane.

-There are many unprovided for even in such states, and overcrowding is a general evil.
+Even in such states, there are many unprovided for, and overcrowding is a general evil.
 Who desires to see this significant burden, which is taxing the resources of all the states, made still heavier through the admission of the insane and mentally defective of other lands?
 Who profits so greatly through immigration that they are indifferent to these considerations?

-There are two sources from which one might expect oppositions to such measures to come—the seekers of cheap labor who must have an unimpeded flow of workers from Europe and the steamship companies which bring these workers here.
+One might expect opposition to such measures from two sources—the seekers of cheap labor who must have an unimpeded flow of workers from Europe and the steamship companies that bring these workers here.

-The most active and potent factor in defeating efforts to secure better examination of immigrants is the influence of foreign steamship companies.
-To the foreign steamship companies, immigration means simply an immensely profitable business.
+The influence of foreign steamship companies is the most active and potent factor in defeating efforts to secure better examination of immigrants.
+To foreign steamship companies, immigration means simply an immensely profitable business.

-Millions of dollars are invested in the business of bringing immigrants to this country; the tonnage of one of the tremendous immigrant-carrying lines, according to its advertising circulars, exceeds the tonnage of the French navy.
+Millions of dollars are invested in bringing immigrants to this country; according to its advertising circulars, the tonnage of one of the tremendous immigrant-carrying lines exceeds the tonnage of the French Navy.

 This is the source of the opposition, which outweighs the warnings of those devoting their lives to studying mental diseases.
 This opposition will continue to be effective until people generally realize that at least one phase of the immigration question with which they must deal themselves.